El Caracol, Ecatepec: Water treatment

 The basin is currently owned by the Mexican government and in use as a reservoir for industrial facilities within Mexico City, particularly during the dry season when the city often suffers acutely from a lack of water.
 It is filled from a junction with the Canal de Sal that runs along the south edge of the facility and connects it to the rest of the Mexico City drainage basin.

-In 2011, CONAGUA, Mexico's National Water Commission, approved a 764 million Mexican peso (€47 million) proposal by Spanish utilities group Acciona to convert El Caracol into a massive wastewater treatment plant.
+In 2011, CONAGUA, Mexico's National Water Commission, approved a 764 million peso (€47 million) proposal by Spanish utilities group Acciona to convert El Caracol into a massive wastewater treatment plant.
 The planned facility would be capable of treating 2,000 liters per second of black water from the overloaded Mexico City sewer system, discharging it as grey water to be used as agricultural irrigation in Atenco and Texcoco, thus potentially saving the city nearly 350 million gallons of drinking water a day.
 The facility, which began operating in 2013, pumps its second-stage treated water to another facility in Atotonilco for further treatment.